Tweener/kmpshipdoc/docs/features/payments.md

 KMPShip uses [RevenueCat](https://www.revenuecat.com/) to manage in-app purchases and subscriptions across platforms.
 Before using the payments feature, a few steps are required to configure your store accounts and RevenueCat dashboard.

-## 1. Create In-App Purchases & Subscriptions
+## 1. Create in-app purchases & subscriptions

 You must create your in-app purchases and subscriptions in both stores: